MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/crashes.md

 1. Navigate to the **Crashes** service and go to the **Symbols** page.
 2. Click **Upload symbols** at the top of the page and upload the symbol file.

-## Replace your App Secret
-In order for the sample app to send information to Mobile Center, the app secret must be changed in XCode.

-1. Navigate to the **Settings** page in Mobile Center.
-2. Copy the **App Secret** at the top to the clipboard.
-3. Open the **.xcworkspace**.
-4. In **AppDelegate.swift**, edit the **didFinishLaunchingWithOptions** delegate method and paste your App Secret at the placeholder.

 ## Crashing the sample app
 1. Open the sample app.
 2. Tap the **crash** button to crash the app.